OneSilverBullet/silvergamer.github.io/_posts/2024-4-20-AdvancedDSD2.md

 (2) In web service technology, clients and servers communicate:
 * **synchronously by sending at the request** and **reply message asynchronously**.

+Points:

+Web Services are software components **described via WSDL** which are capable of being accessed via standard network protocols such as **SOAP over HTTP**.
+* SOAP provides rules for encoding the request and its arguments.
+* WSDL documents are used to drive object assembly, code generation, and development tools.

 (3) Unlike CORBA, a distributed application implemented in web service technology does not use **an implemnation repository** because:
 * servers may be implemented in any programming languages
 * requests and reply are encoded in XML.

+Points: An implementation repository is a central location or system for **storing and managing service implementation code**.

 (4) Unlike CORBA, **interface definitions** are not written by the server developer in **web services** because: